vaadin/base-starter-spring-gradle/README.md

 $HOME/.m2/repository/com/vaadin/vaadin-gradle-plugin/0.0.1/vaadin-gradle-plugin-0.0.1.jar
 ```

+Edit the build.gradle file in this project and adjust the plugin version to be 0.0.1.

-The Vaadin Gradle Plugin is now ready to be used.
+Your custom build of Vaadin Gradle Plugin is now ready to be used.

 ## Running With Spring Boot via Gradle In Development Mode